Law of Armenia: The system of legislation

 The system of legislation encompasses all the relevant legal acts regulating public and private relations within that legal system.
 The term "system of legislation" is applied broadly to refer to various legal acts of Armenia and, in a narrow definition, to refer to the laws adopted by the National Assembly of Armenia.

 All acts of the Armenian legal system are available on arlis.
 Alphabetically classified laws are available via the web-page of the National Assembly of Armenia.
 The laws enacted before 2001 are available in English and Russian translations.
 The decisions of the Constitutional Court are available on Constitutional Court of Armenia.

 Recent developments

 On 24 November 2017, Armenia and the European Union finalized the Armenia–EU Comprehensive and Enhanced Partnership Agreement.
 The agreement advances the bilateral relations between the European Union and Armenia to a new, partnership level and regulates cooperation in political and economic sectors.
 The agreement is also designed to bring Armenian laws and regulations gradually closer to the EU acquis.
 The agreement contains provisions to support policy and legal reforms, while strengthening the rule of law and democracy in Armenia.

+On 5 April 2024, Armenia signed a cooperation agreement with Eurojust.

+On 26 March 2025, Armenia's parliament adopted a bill supporting Armenia's accession to the EU.
+The bill officially became law and calls on the Armenian government to begin the process of gaining membership of the EU.